API Reference

 eot_correction::Bool = true,

-Calculates planet-star distance, solar zenith angle, and azimuthal angle.
+Calculate the planet-star distance, solar zenith angle, and azimuth angle.

-This is a high-level function that combines all necessary astronomical calculations to determine the planet's position and distance from the star at a specific time and location.
+This is a high-level function that combines all necessary astronomical calculations to determine the position of the star in the sky (zenith and azimuth angles) and the planet-star distance at a specific time and location.

 Arguments